Welcome To The Parent & GUARDIAN's Resource Page

 Elbert School District is required by law to provide information to parents and eligible students identifying where and how members of the community may obtain information collected by law enforcement agencies related to registered sex offenders.
 Please see the Sex Offender Directory for additional information.

-Elbert School District models the K-12 standard response protocol of the I Love U Guys Foundation.
-More information can be found on their site: iloveuguys.org
+Elbert School District models the Five Fs response protocol.
+More information can be found on the following website:

 Rocky Mountain Poison Control Center